HusenjanDev/Quartz/content/Documents/0021 Enabling-Windows-SmartScreen.md

 title: "Implementing Microsoft Defender SmartScreen"
 created: 2025-11-05
 modified: 2025-11-05
-description: "Microsoft Defender SmartScreen is designed to protect endpoints from phishing sites, malwares, and ransomwares by notifying the user before execution."
+description: "Microsoft Defender SmartScreen is designed to protect endpoints from phishing sites, malwares, and ransomwares by using reputation-based detection to notify the user that the object is malicious."
-keywords: ["Microsoft Defender XDR", "Microsoft Defender for Endpoint"]
+keywords: ["Microsoft Defender XDR", "Microsoft Defender for Endpoint", "Microsoft Defender SmartScreen", "Windows SmartScreen"]
 tags: ["Microsoft Defender XDR", "SmartScreen"]
 draft: false
 ---